Andy Sundberg: Political activities

-Andy Sundberg was fascinated with the American political process from childhood.
-He often recounted the story of how, as a young boy of eleven, he and his sister strolled around Capitol Hill in Washington, DC, walked into the office of Secretary of State Dean Acheson, and charmed their way in to speak with Acheson himself.
+Sundberg was fascinated with the American political process from childhood.
+He often recounted the story of how, as a young boy of eleven, he and his sister strolled around Capitol Hill in Washington, D.C., walked into the office of Secretary of State Dean Acheson, and charmed their way in to speak with Acheson himself.

 The Overseas Citizens’ Voting Rights Act (Pub.L.
 94-203), signed into law by President Gerald Ford on January 2, 1976, gave American civilians resident abroad the right to vote in federal elections.
 Both major parties established overseas committees.
 Sundberg helped found both Democrats Abroad - Switzerland and Republicans Abroad Switzerland.

-He was worldwide Chairman of Democrats Abroad from 1980 to 1985, and a member of the Democratic National Committee from 1981 to 1989.
+He was worldwide chairman of Democrats Abroad from 1980 to 1985, and a member of the Democratic National Committee from 1981 to 1989.

-In the early 1980s, while living in Geneva, he flew regularly to Washington where he served on the staff of the Chief Deputy Majority Whip in the U.S. House of Representatives.
+In the early 1980s, while living in Geneva, he flew regularly to Washington, where he served on the staff of the chief deputy majority whip in the U.S. House of Representatives.